rmcanany/SolidEdgeStorekeeper/Readme.md

   - `On top refresh time (milliseconds)`
 	If the `Always on top` option is enabled, this setting controls the maximum time between checks.

+  - `Time out for part placement (milliseconds)`
+	If more time than this setting has passed for the `Place Part` command to complete, it is interrupted.
+This is needed to avoid an infinite loop in the program.
+Set it so you have ample time to constrain the part in the assembly.

   - `Check for new version at startup`
 	If you don't need a reminder about new versions, disable the check here.